 Her third novel, Kiss Me Like You Love Me, took three years to write and eventually caused widespread neglect of virtually all other areas of her life.
 The story of a serial killer and his boyhood friend was released Valentine’s Day 2010.
 2nd edition from Crossroad Press 2013.
 It is her scariest, darkest novel to date.
 She is really, super stoked that it’s available for mass consumption.
 It can also be found on Audible.com.

 Wednesday occasionally produces the podcast, “Take a Stab at This!” available on iTunes (and a few right here at this site).
 It contains audiobook versions of novel chapters and a few kickass short stories, scored with some truly exceptional music and performed by dedicated and talented actors.
 Wednesday Lee Friday has short stories circulating in various magazines, anthologies, and on Kindle.
-She regularly reviews TV for Geek Binge, and is a sex writer for Kinkly.com.
+She regularly reviews TV for 411 Mania and is a sex writer for Kinkly.com.
 Wednesday has also been a contributing editor with a regular interview segment at Zombie Zone News.
 Her amazing listicles can–and totally should–be read at ScreenRant.

 Wednesday’s fourth novel deals with the terrifying subject of the walking (and cannibalistic) undead.
 The Finster Effect is now available from Crossroad Press in all major epub formats.
 Award-winning actress Nancy Linari narrates The Finster Effect audiobook, available at Amazon and Audible.com.

 For one wacky year, she attempted to make comics for a transient mag called Resilient Brainforest.
 Stig and the Puppetman, mismatched roommates who each bear terrible, bloody, and hilarious secrets.
 She learned Adobe Illustrator, and that she is not a comic, at all.

 Wednesday later became the managing editor of Under the Bed magazine, a horror fiction monthly and part of the eFiction family.
 She served happily there until December 2014, when she decided to branch out on her own.
 Her latest project: Hellish Calling is a serialized horror story available on the Radish Fiction app.
 New episodes are FREE, and drop every Wednesday.
 Available for iPhone/iPad, Android, and Google Play.